John-Ridgway/RollbackEngine/Readme.md

 Nothing fancy for now.
 A simple window initialization for testing that the libraries are compiling correctly.

-## Notes

-- This application is being developed in WSL2 for now.
+[^*]: This application is being developed in WSL2 for now.
-[^*]: wine is not included as a necessary dependency in the bootstrapper, if you wish to test Windows compiles without leaving your Linux environment, you will need to add it:
+[^*]: wine is not included as a necessary dependency in the bootstrapper, if you wish to test Windows compiles without leaving your Linux environment, you will need to add it.